Stanley Bank Meadow

 Stanley Bank Meadow is a 14.9 hectare Site of Special Scientific Interest situated 2.8km north-east of St Helens.
 The site was notified in 1988 due to its biological features which is predominantly damp unimproved neutral grassland, which is a rare habitat in Merseyside.
 It is also part of a larger area which is a Local Nature Reserve called Stanley Bank.

+Land ownership

+All land within Stanley Bank Meadow SSSI is owned by the local authority.